 If you are dealing with a serious injury, illness, or other medical condition that occurred as the result of medical carelessness or a doctor error, you may have a medical malpractice case on your hands.

 The most common medical malpractice issues include:

-- Misdiagnosis: A doctor might provide you with an incorrect diagnosis either because he/she did not order enough tests, overlooked an important symptom, failed to run certain diagnostics, or because of some other type of mistake or oversight.
+- Misdiagnosis: Misdiagnosis is one of the most common medical errors, often occurring as a result of negligence and flawed thought process rather than a uniqueness in the condition or disease.
+A doctor might provide you with an incorrect diagnosis either because he/she did not order enough tests, overlooked an important symptom, failed to run certain diagnostics, or because of some other type of mistake or oversight.
 As a result, a misdiagnosis could lead a patient to undergo unnecessary treatments for an ailment they do not have, which would, in turn, delay the necessary treatment.
 Depending on the issue at hand, a misdiagnosis could lead the patient to suffer additional harm or the repercussions could be fatal.

 - Medication mistakes: Ensuring each patient receives the correct type of medication and dosage is of the utmost importance.
 A negligent doctor might prescribe the wrong medication, incorrect dosages, or they might overlook a deadly allergy.
 Conversely, pharmacists might make mistakes while filling prescriptions, which can be extremely harmful, or even fatal.
 Also, with the opioid epidemic looming over us, it’s also possible a doctor might make an unnecessary prescription for opioids, which could spark a dangerous addiction or overdose.